Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Introduction

-In this position paper, we advocate for collaborative AI systems that integrate large and small models for domain tasks.
-Our paper is structured as follows: we first define the collaborative problem and its constraints; then we reflect on why it is important to promote collaborative AI paradigms incorporating both large and small domain models; next, we provide problem formulations and surveyed previous methodologies on enabling large and small model collaboration to solve domain tasks.
-We then identify major challenges and advocate for techniques that are more application-driven.
+Our paper is structured as follows: we first define the collaborative problem and its constraints in Section~\ref{sec:problem_definition}; then we reflect on why it is important to promote collaborative AI paradigms incorporating both large and small domain models in Section~\ref{sec:motivations}; next, we provide problem formulations and surveyed previous methodologies on enabling large and small model collaboration to solve domain tasks in Section~\ref{sec:taxonomy}.
+We then identify major challenges in Section~\ref{sec:challenges} and advocate for techniques that are more application-driven in Section~\ref{sec:future_directions}.

+Grounded in this perspective, Section~\ref{sec:taxonomy} organizes the literature along two axes: \textbf{training-time transfer}, classified by transfer direction (LM-to-SM and SM-to-LM) and by the form of the transmitted carrier; and \textbf{inference-time collaboration}, classified by the granularity of the exchanged carrier.
+Multi-party settings enter the taxonomy as a scale extension of these mechanisms rather than as a separate category.